-A credit score is a measure of how risky you are as a borrower of money.
+A credit score is a number that measures how risky you are as a borrower of money.
 In other words, it’s a measure of your creditworthiness, or how much financial institutions should trust you.
-Credit scores are calculated based on your past experiences with loans, credit cards, and other financial products.
+Credit scores are calculated based on your past behavior with loans, credit cards, and other financial products.

 The higher your credit scores climb, the lower the risk you pose to lenders.
 Higher scores generally also mean that you can expect better terms when you borrow money.
 In real-world terms, this means lenders will work harder to attract people with higher credit scores.
 That includes offering loans and credit cards with lower interest rates, low-to-no fees and more extras, like offering gifts when you get a new credit card.

 More recently, the three major credit bureaus (Equifax, Experian and TransUnion) have banded together to create another credit scoring system called VantageScore.
 It relies on a slightly different set of weighted criteria than FICO Scores.

 The following sections show the criteria used to calculate FICO and VantageScores, and their relative importance in your credit scores.